gerritjvv/blog/_posts/2019-03-18-methods-of-problem-solving-grouping-abstraction.md

 It's used an mathematics all the time and is quite simple.

 There is only so much information the human brain can hold in one line of thought.
-So the idea is to group several variables that form a single concept, lets call it A, into that concept A. Then in our design and reasoning we can refer to that single concept A.
+So the idea is to group several variables that form a single concept, lets call it A=`{v1, v2...}, into that concept A. Then in our design and reasoning we can refer to that single concept A.

 ## Example -- Solving for 3 points in a line